Skip to content

 name: hyperledger.fabricx.fabric_ca

-tasks_from: client/effective_address
+tasks_from: server/effective_address

 Normalize enrolled MSP output